tamarin-prover/tamarin-prover/src/005_protocol-specification.md

 	  [ F(u,v) ] --[ M(u,v) ]-> [ H(t), G('3',h(t)) ]

 For now, we will ignore the action labels (`L(...)` and `M(...)`) and return to them when discussing properties in the next section.
-If a rule has no action labels, the arrow notation `--[ ]->` can be abbreviated to `-->`.
+If a rule is not labelled by action facts, the arrow notation `--[ ]->` can be abbreviated to `-->`.

 The rule names are only used for referencing specific rules.
 The have no specific meaning and can be chosen arbitrarily, as long as each rule has a